stevejiang/gotable/README.md

 ### Default column space

 In default column space, all colKeys are sorted in ASC order.
 The APIs GET/SET/DEL/INCR/SCAN take effect in this space.
-The SCAN API scans all the colKeys in ASC or DESC order for a rowKey.
+The SCAN API scans records order by colKey in ASC or DESC order for a rowKey.

 ### "Z" sorted score column space

 In "Z" sorted score column space, all colKeys are sorted in ASC order, and also colKeys are sorted by "score" in ASC order.
 The APIs ZGET/ZSET/ZDEL/ZINCR/ZSCAN take effect in this space.
+The SCAN API can scan records order by colKey, or order by score+colKey.

 ## Performance Benchmark